BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 ### Importance of Music in Video Games

-This subject is intriguing to me because it shows how even small details, like music, are crucial to building an immersive experience.
-Just as a movie's music shapes emotions and heightens engagement adaptive music in games makes the experience feel more real and impactful, illustrating the importance of sound in creating memorable and dynamic worlds.
+This subject is intriguing to me because adaptive music, like movie scores, is essential to building an immersive experience by shaping emotions and enhancing engagement.
+It illustrates how sound contributes to creating memorable and dynamic worlds.

 Research indicates that music in video games significantly influences player immersion and emotional responses.
 A study published in [_The journal of Sound and Music in Games_](https://online.ucpress.edu/jsmg/article/2/4/13/118800/LudomusicologyNormalizing-the-Study-of-Video-Game) found that adaptive music enhances the gaming experience by aligning musical cues with gameplay events, thereby increasing player engagement and emotional resonance.